Full-Body Skin Cancer Screening

 The skin samples are then sent off to a lab.

-Typically, if the pathology report comes back as positive for skin cancer, BSI specialists will perform a larger excision to remove all of the malignant tissue, or recommend a Mohs skin cancer procedure or even an EBX, electronic brachytherapy radiation therapy procedure.
+Typically, if the pathology report comes back as positive for skin cancer, BSI specialists will perform a larger excision to remove all of the malignant tissue, or recommend a Mohs skin cancer procedure.

 Why Full-Body Skin Cancer Exams Are Necessary